SamanthaHindle/preprint_JournalClub/MozillaMiniGrant/Application.md

 Preprint JC and 83% felt that writing a preprint review would provide beneficial training for Early Career Researchers (ECRs).

-11. __List key project activities (what will you do), outputs (what will be produced through your activities, e.g. products, publications, number of people trained) and outcomes (impact of your project on your beneficiaries during the grant period).
+__11. List key project activities (what will you do), outputs (what will be produced through your activities, e.g. products, publications, number of people trained) and outcomes (impact of your project on your beneficiaries during the grant period).
 (1000 words)__

 __Key activities:__